Updated: 16 September 2025

 5. Check the indemnity period is sufficient

-When calculating indemnity periods, your customers should to bear in mind that 24 months is likely to be the minimum period needed for a business to fully recover after an event.
+When calculating indemnity periods, your customers should to bear in mind that 24 months is likely to be the minimum indemnity period needed from an insurance perspective for a business to fully recover after an event.
+An indemnity period of 12 months is insufficient.

-Our recent survey* showed that on average respondents expect it would take just over nine months to get their business back and running to its current level if their property were to incur fire damage
+An Allianz survey showed that on average business respondents expected that it might take them nine months to get their business back and running to its current level if their business property were to incur fire damage when typical post-fire experience shows it to be far longer - with 18 months the more likely time needed

 When setting indemnity periods, customers need to take into account the higher energy prices, increase in material costs, current price inflation and shortage of skilled tradespeople to ensure that they are covered appropriately if things go wrong.